zamor122/h10-checkout/README.md

 # Helium 10 Checkout 🆕
-Checkout, a Wordpress website to simplify signing up for Helium 10
+Checkout, a Wordpress website to simplify signing up for Helium 10.
 ## Steps to run on local
-1. Uncomment the local environment variables in docker-compose.yml
+1. Uncomment the local environment variables in `docker-compose.yml`
 2. Run `docker-compose up -d`
 3. Run `docker exec h10-checkout chown -R www-data:www-data wp-content/uploads` to allow for picture uploads
 4. Enjoy

 ## Steps for deployment
 ### <b>Using</b> Docker
-1. Copy the `checkout` directory onto desired server and `docker-compose.yml` if using docker
+1. Copy the both the `checkout` directory and the `docker-compose.yml` file onto the users home directory on the server

-2. Uncomment the production environment variables in docker-compose.yml
+2. Uncomment the production environment variables in `docker-compose.yml`
 2. Run `docker-compose up -d`
 3. Run `docker exec h10-checkout chown -R www-data:www-data wp-content/uploads` to allow for picture uploads
 4. Enjoy